dag-andersen/visma-e-conomic-hiring/README.md

 ## The Assignment

 1. Develop a microservice.
-	1. It takes HTTP GET requests with a random ID (/1, /529852, etc.), requests a document from the microservice we have provided in the `dummy-pdf-or-png` subdirectory of this repository, and then returns the document with correct mime-type.
+	1. :white_check_mark: It takes HTTP GET requests with a random ID (/1, /529852, etc.), requests a document from the microservice we have provided in the `dummy-pdf-or-png` subdirectory of this repository, and then returns the document with correct mime-type.
-	1. Provides an endpoint for health monitoring.
+	1. :white_check_mark: Provides an endpoint for health monitoring.
-	1. Has tests, so regressions can be identified.
+	1. :x: Has tests, so regressions can be identified.
-	1. Fails safe.
+	1. :white_check_mark: Fails safe.
-	1. Logs relevant info.
+	1. :white_check_mark: Logs relevant info.
-	1. Exposes prometheus metrics.
+	1. :white_check_mark: Exposes prometheus metrics.

 1. Provision the infrastructure.
-	1. Use IaC.
+	1. :x: Use IaC.
-	1. Provision resources needed to run the services.
+	1. :white_check_mark: Provision resources needed to run the services.
-	1. Provision resources needed to view the logs and metrics of the service.
+	1. :white_check_mark: Provision resources needed to view the logs and metrics of the service.

 1. Package and deploy the  service.
-	1. Provide a docker file and containerize the service.
+	1. :white_check_mark: Provide a docker file and containerize the service.
-	1. Setup a CI/CD pipeline for the service.
+	1. :white_check_mark: Setup a CI/CD pipeline for the service.
 It should build the service, run the tests and deploy it.
-	1. Provide a k8s manifest or use helm charts.
+	1. :white_check_mark: Provide a k8s manifest or use helm charts.

 1. Consider the developer experience.